Yaesu FT-101 Repair

 Did you previously own a FT-101 and then sold it or gave it away?
 Do you regret that day?
 The good news is that FT-101s are plentiful these days all over the web at affordable prices- and that repair shops are still available to handle all of your service and repair needs.

 Please let me address your questions and concerns before you engage any alignment or repair service.
-Your FT-101 will be returned to the same factory specifications it had the day it left the Yaesu factory back in the early 1970s.
+Your FT-101 will be subjected to the same factory specifications it had the day it left the Yaesu factory back in the early 1970s.
+After 45 years, some radios will perform better then others.
 My shop has the calibrated equipment to make these adjustments.

 Your receiver is fine.
 In fact, it is better!
 I have tested it and shared with you the Minimum Discernable Signal (MDS) and the S-Meter curve.
 Your S-meter setting was simply too high before the alignment.
 All of the major radio manufacturers have weighed in (including Yaesu since 1970!) with a consensus that 50uV should represent a S9 indication on the S-meter.
 Your S-meter now provides you with valuable information- you now know where a 50uV signal falls and every dB up and down on your S-meter.